ClauseGuard vs ChatGPT for Contract Review

 Automatically identifies absent standard clauses with suggested language

-Only if you ask "what clauses are missing?" — and results vary
+Only if you ask — and results vary by prompt

 Redline generation